Ombito/Admin-dashboard/README.md

 This project is built using the following technologies:

 - **Frontend**:
-  - React
+  - HTML5
-  - CSS3
+  - CSS
   - JavaScript (with React library)

 - **Backend**:
-  - Node.js / Express.js
+  - Flask
-  - Database (MongoDB, MySQL, PostgreSQL)
+  - Database (PostgreSQL)

 - **Tools**:
   - Webpack / Babel for module bundling
   - Git for version control
-  - Docker for containerization (optional)
+  - Docker for containerization

 ## Installation